 Leaning new by pushing boundaries

 Settling for dichotomies or other divided totalities that define our understanding in a restricted manner is undermining our own potential and capacity to think.
 If we could ever define the nature of theory and practice once and for all, our drive for knowledge ends.
 There would be no more need for sciences, neither social nor natural sciences.
-We could repeat the same formulas without thinking or questioning our conduct, and never progress.
+We could repeat the same formulas without thinking or questioning our conduct, and never move forwards.

-We can only make progress by continuing to question our established ways of thinking and doing.
+We can only move forwards by continuing to question our established ways of thinking and doing.
 What do my conceptions of things restrict or enable?
 Do I exclude something by defining my patient/client’s functioning in some particular way?
 Is some way of thinking a mere tool for me?
 Can I do more to maintain good physiotherapy practices by offering individualised therapy instead of the ossified patterns I might be repeating?

-It is difficult, sometimes even impossible to categorise knowledge without dichotomies.
+It is difficult, sometimes even impossible, to categorise knowledge without dichotomies.
 Human beings have always had the need to give things finite definitions.
 The finite nature of knowledge brings comfort.

 While human beings seek something authentic they find models, examples, mathematical abstractions and simplifications instead (9).
 Admittedly, although such ways to represent things around us do not correspond to reality, the fact remains that models, examples, mathematical abstractions and simplifications are sometimes needed.
 Through them it is easier to begin to understand something and also learn or teach new.
 However, this is not something to settle for forever because the reality is more complicated than any dichotomy or model leads us to believe.
 The purpose is not to find the best model or depiction of the world but to strive toward the very boundaries of our understanding.
 By pushing boundaries we might realise something new.